braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 > This reference article covers the necessary steps involved in creating, maintaining, and testing a Canvas.
 Follow this guide, or check out our [Canvas Braze Learning course](https://learning.braze.com/quick-overview-canvas-setup)!

 {% alert important %}
 As of February 28, 2023, you will no longer be able to create or duplicate Canvases using the original Canvas experience.
+Braze recommends that customers who use the original Canvas experience move to Canvas Flow.
+It's an improved editing experience to better build and manage Canvases.
+Learn more about [cloning your Canvases to Canvas Flow]({{site.baseurl}}/user_guide/engagement_tools/canvas/managing_canvases/cloning_canvases/).
 {% endalert %}

 ## Step 1: Create a new Canvas